 - Centralized.
 One center has high accessibility and thus represents the dominant element of the network and the spatial structure it supports.
 This is the common characteristic of hub and spoke networks.

 - Decentralized.
-Although the center is still the point of highest accessibility, the network is structured so that sub-centers have also significant levels of accessibility.
+Although the center is still the point of highest accessibility, the network is structured so that sub-centers also have significant levels of accessibility.